Meeco/docs/guides/credential-schemas.md

 * Organisation (header)

-**Responses**
+**Response**

-List of credential schema objects available to the user.
+A list of credential schema objects available to the user.

-In the context of an organisation, the `organization_ids` attribute contains only one item - caller organisation ID.
+In the context of an Organisation, the `organization_ids` attribute contains only one item: caller organisation ID.

 ## Update Credential Schema